rafsanahmed/blah8-llm/README.md

 This project for the BLAH8 hackathon is aimed as a pilot study to develop drug-target specific prompt-based corpora and locally fine-tune existing LLMs on such corpora to evaluate the capabilities for drug-target identification.

 ## Proposal Summary
-In this BLAH8 hackathon, we aim for the following tasks:
+In this project for the BLAH8 hackathon, we aim for the following tasks:

 * Task 1: Develop prompt datasets from TTD resources to locally fine-tune LLMs.
 * Task 2: Fine-tune LLMs such as LLAMA on the prompts dataset.